 In contracts with customers, an entity should recognize revenue in a way that depicts the amount and timing of consideration received for transferring goods or services.
-To achieve this, an entity should apply the five-step approach outlined in the new revenue standard:
+To achieve this, an entity should apply the five-step approach outlined in the revenue standard:

 - Step 1: Identify the contract with a customer